 (Mouse over to zoom.
 Mobile browsers will want to use landscape mode.)

-The following conclusions can be derived from the 7-year 2012-2018 average railroad-related fatalities
+The following conclusions can be derived from the 7-year 2012-2018 average railroad-related fatalities.

-- Trespasser fatalities and suicides represent slightly less than three-quarters (45.5%+26.4%=71.9%) of the fatalities
+- Trespasser fatalities and suicides represent more than 70% of all rail-related fatalities.

 The 1972 and 1994 goals set by the respective Secretaries of Transportation drove down the highway-railroad crossing fatalities remarkably.
 But, today, they do not address three-quarters of the railway-related fatalities.